Tunkhannock Viaduct

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Man-Made Features • Railroads & Streetcars.
 In addition, it is included in the ASCE Civil Engineering Landmarks series list.
 A significant historical date for this entry is November 6, 1915.

 Location.
 41° 37.565′ N, 75° 46.582′ W. Marker is in Nicholson, Pennsylvania, in Wyoming County.
-Marker is on State Street (Pennsylvania Route 92) 0.2 miles east of Lackawanna Trail (U.S. 11), on the right when traveling east.
+It is on State Street (Pennsylvania Route 92) 0.2 miles east of Lackawanna Trail (U.S. 11), on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: Mounted on a Viaduct pier, Nicholson PA 18446, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-A different marker also named Tunkhannock Viaduct (approx. 0.4 miles away); World War II Memorial (approx. 0.4 miles away); Galusha Grow (approx. 3.3 miles away); World War Memorial (approx. 3.7 miles away); Hometown of Christy Mathewson (approx. 4.3 miles away); Christy Mathewson (approx. 4.6 miles away); Harris Hall Bell Memorial (approx. 4.6 miles away); Veterans Memorial (approx. 4.6 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: A different marker also named Tunkhannock Viaduct (approx. 0.4 miles away); World War II Memorial (approx. 0.4 miles away); Galusha Grow (approx. 3.3 miles away); World War Memorial (approx. 3.7 miles away); Hometown of Christy Mathewson (approx. 4.3 miles away); Christy Mathewson (approx. 4.6 miles away); Harris Hall Bell Memorial (approx. 4.6 miles away); Veterans Memorial (approx. 4.6 miles away).
 Touch for a list and map of all markers in Nicholson.

 Related marker.
 Click here for another marker that is related to this marker.